Katelyn Runck Flaunts Major Cleavage And Curves In Skintight Zip-Up Dress

-The 29-year-old was captured in front of a large rustic door for the three-slide series, which consisted of two photos and one video.
+The 29-year-old was captured in front of a large rustic door for the three-slide series, which featured two photos and one video.
 She took center stage in every frame as she struck some eye-catching poses that displayed her curves.

-In the first image, she stood tall with one leg in front of the other and faced the camera as she popped one hip out.
-She placed both hands on her waist and wore a sultry pout on her face while directing her strong gaze towards the camera’s lens.
+In the first image, Katelyn stood tall with one leg in front of the other and faced the camera as she popped one hip out.
+She placed both hands on her waist and wore a sultry pout on her face while directing her strong gaze toward the camera's lens.
 The second snapshot showed her pushing her chest forward as she cocked one hip again.
 She looked away from the camera that time.
 The video displayed the model adjusting her clothing, tugging on her locks, and grabbing her right arm with her left hand to highlight her chest.

 Her long raven-colored locks were pulled back into a ponytail that cascaded down to her lower back.
 She rocked her nails short with a dark brown polish.

-In the post’s caption, she tagged Pretty Little Thing’s Instagram handle.
-She also credited the series to LEE LHGFX, a social media content creator.

-Tuesday’s slideshow accumulated more than 7,000 likes in just one hour after going live, proving to be quite popular with social media users.
-More than 260 fans also relayed their kind thoughts on the model, her body, her beauty, and her ensemble in the comments section.
+Tuesday's slideshow accumulated more than 7,000 likes in just one hour after going live, proving to be quite popular with social media users.
+More than 260 fans also relayed their kind thoughts on the model in the comments section.

 "You always look amazing," one individual commented, adding several heart-eye symbols.